History of the United Kingdom during the First World War: Immediate aftermath

 Less concrete changes include the growing assertiveness of the Dominions within the British Empire.
 Battles such as Gallipoli for Australia and New Zealand, and Vimy Ridge for Canada led to increased national pride and a greater reluctance to remain subordinate to London.
 These battles were often portrayed favourably in these nations' propaganda as symbolic of their power during the war.
 The war released pent-up indigenous nationalism, as populations tried to take advantage of the precedent set by the introduction of self-determination in eastern Europe.
 Britain was to face unrest in Ireland (1919–21), India (1919), Egypt (1919–23), Palestine (1920–21) and Iraq (1920) at a time when they were supposed to be demilitarising.
 Nevertheless, Britain's only territorial loss came in Ireland, where the delay in finding a resolution to the home rule issue, along with the 1916 Easter Rising and a failed attempt to introduce conscription in Ireland, increased support for separatist radicals, and led indirectly to the outbreak of the Irish War of Independence in 1919.

 Further change came in 1919.
 With the Treaty of Versailles, London took charge of an additional 1800000 sqmi and 13 million new subjects.
 The colonies of Germany and the Ottoman Empire were redistributed to the Allies (including Australia, New Zealand and South Africa) as League of Nations mandates, with Britain gaining control of Palestine and Transjordan, Iraq, parts of Cameroon and Togo, and Tanganyika.
-Indeed, the British Empire reached its territorial peak after the settlement.
+Ironically, the British Empire reached its territorial peak a far weaker Empire than before the war started.

 Longterm memory

 The horrors of the Western Front as well as Gallipoli and Mesopotamia were seared into the collective consciousness of the twentieth century.
 To a large extent the understanding of the war in popular culture focused on the first day of the Battle of the Somme.
 Historian A. J. P. Taylor argued, "The Somme set the picture by which future generations saw the First World War: brave helpless soldiers; blundering obstinate generals; nothing achieved."
 A similar view of the cultural legacy of the war has been argued by historian Adrian Gregory;

-"The verdict of popular culture is more or less unanimous.
-The First World War was stupid, tragic and futile.
-The stupidity of the war has been a theme of growing strength since the 1920s.
-From Robert Graves, through 'Oh!
-What a Lovely War' to 'Blackadder Goes Forth,' the criminal idiocy of the British High Command has become an article of faith."

 However, many historians don't believe this view of the conflict is correct.
 Arguing instead that the Central Powers were the primary aggressors and that Germany was a threat to Britain and Europe.